Valero Energy Co. (NYSE:VLO) Shares Purchased by Oppenheimer Asset Management Inc.

-Oppenheimer Asset Management Inc. boosted its stake in Valero Energy Co.
-(NYSE:VLO – Get Rating) by 15.1% during the 4th quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 9,673 shares of the oil and gas company’s stock after acquiring an additional 1,269 shares during the period.
-Oppenheimer Asset Management Inc.’s holdings in Valero Energy were worth $727,000 as of its most recent SEC filing.
+Oppenheimer Asset Management Inc. raised its stake in shares of Valero Energy Co.
+(NYSE:VLO – Get Rating) by 15.1% during the fourth quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 9,673 shares of the oil and gas company’s stock after buying an additional 1,269 shares during the quarter.
+Oppenheimer Asset Management Inc.’s holdings in Valero Energy were worth $727,000 at the end of the most recent reporting period.

-A number of other hedge funds also recently modified their holdings of VLO.
-Amplius Wealth Advisors LLC acquired a new position in Valero Energy in the 4th quarter valued at about $25,000.
-Moors & Cabot Inc. raised its stake in shares of Valero Energy by 445.9% during the 3rd quarter.
-Moors & Cabot Inc. now owns 25,000 shares of the oil and gas company’s stock worth $26,000 after buying an additional 20,420 shares in the last quarter.
-West Oak Capital LLC acquired a new stake in shares of Valero Energy in the 4th quarter worth approximately $30,000.
-Montag A & Associates Inc. grew its holdings in shares of Valero Energy by 225.3% in the 3rd quarter.
-Montag A & Associates Inc. now owns 488 shares of the oil and gas company’s stock worth $34,000 after acquiring an additional 338 shares during the period.
-Finally, Lenox Wealth Advisors LLC grew its holdings in shares of Valero Energy by 79.1% in the 4th quarter.
-Lenox Wealth Advisors LLC now owns 453 shares of the oil and gas company’s stock worth $34,000 after acquiring an additional 200 shares during the period.
+Other large investors also recently made changes to their positions in the company.
+Amplius Wealth Advisors LLC acquired a new stake in Valero Energy during the 4th quarter valued at $25,000.
+Moors & Cabot Inc. grew its holdings in Valero Energy by 445.9% during the 3rd quarter.
+Moors & Cabot Inc. now owns 25,000 shares of the oil and gas company’s stock valued at $26,000 after buying an additional 20,420 shares during the last quarter.
+West Oak Capital LLC acquired a new stake in Valero Energy during the 4th quarter valued at $30,000.
+Montag A & Associates Inc. grew its holdings in Valero Energy by 225.3% during the 3rd quarter.
+Montag A & Associates Inc. now owns 488 shares of the oil and gas company’s stock valued at $34,000 after buying an additional 338 shares during the last quarter.
+Finally, Lenox Wealth Advisors LLC grew its holdings in Valero Energy by 79.1% during the 4th quarter.
+Lenox Wealth Advisors LLC now owns 453 shares of the oil and gas company’s stock valued at $34,000 after buying an additional 200 shares during the last quarter.
 Hedge funds and other institutional investors own 77.52% of the company’s stock.

-The company also recently announced a quarterly dividend, which was paid on Thursday, March 3rd.
-Investors of record on Thursday, February 3rd were given a $0.98 dividend.
-This represents a $3.92 annualized dividend and a dividend yield of 3.74%.
+The business also recently announced a quarterly dividend, which was paid on Thursday, March 3rd.
+Shareholders of record on Thursday, February 3rd were paid a $0.98 dividend.
 The ex-dividend date was Wednesday, February 2nd.
-Valero Energy’s dividend payout ratio (DPR) is currently 174.22%.
+This represents a $3.92 dividend on an annualized basis and a yield of 3.74%.
+Valero Energy’s payout ratio is currently 174.22%.

-A number of brokerages have commented on VLO.
-Raymond James increased their target price on Valero Energy from $105.00 to $117.00 and gave the company a “strong-buy” rating in a report on Friday, April 8th.
-Cowen lowered their target price on Valero Energy from $85.00 to $82.00 and set an “outperform” rating on the stock in a report on Tuesday, December 28th.
-StockNews.com began coverage on Valero Energy in a report on Thursday, March 31st.
-They set a “buy” rating on the stock.
-Zacks Investment Research cut Valero Energy from a “strong-buy” rating to a “hold” rating and set a $96.00 target price on the stock. in a report on Wednesday, March 16th.
-Finally, Piper Sandler increased their target price on Valero Energy from $83.00 to $95.00 in a report on Tuesday, January 25th.
-One research analyst has rated the stock with a hold rating, eleven have assigned a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat, the stock currently has a consensus rating of “Buy” and an average target price of $98.83.
+Several research firms have recently issued reports on VLO.
+Raymond James raised their price objective on Valero Energy from $105.00 to $117.00 and gave the stock a “strong-buy” rating in a report on Friday, April 8th.
+Piper Sandler raised their price objective on Valero Energy from $83.00 to $95.00 in a report on Tuesday, January 25th.
+Cowen decreased their price objective on Valero Energy from $85.00 to $82.00 and set an “outperform” rating on the stock in a report on Tuesday, December 28th.
+Zacks Investment Research cut Valero Energy from a “strong-buy” rating to a “hold” rating and set a $96.00 price objective on the stock. in a report on Wednesday, March 16th.
+Finally, Morgan Stanley raised their price objective on Valero Energy from $92.00 to $100.00 in a report on Wednesday, January 12th.
+One research analyst has rated the stock with a hold rating, eleven have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus price target of $98.83.

 Valero Energy Corporation manufactures, markets, and sells transportation fuels and petrochemical products in the United States, Canada, the United Kingdom, Ireland, and internationally.
 The company operates through three segments: Refining, Renewable Diesel, and Ethanol.
 It produces conventional, premium, and reformulated gasolines; gasoline meeting the specifications of the California Air Resources Board (CARB); diesel fuels, and low-sulfur and ultra-low-sulfur diesel fuels; CARB diesel; other distillates; jet fuels; blendstocks; and asphalts, petrochemicals, lubricants, and other refined petroleum products, as well as sells lube oils and natural gas liquids.